innovationinsoftware/policy-dev/labs/sentinel-complex-logic/index.md

-# HashiCorp Sentinel Lab 8: Complex Policy Logic
+# HashiCorp Sentinel Lab: Complex Policy Logic

 ## Overview
 In this lab, you'll learn how to write more complex Sentinel policies using conditional statements and iteration.
 These features allow you to express advanced logic, handle multiple resources, and enforce nuanced rules.
 By the end, you'll be able to write policies that adapt to different inputs and evaluate collections of data.